Shimmen/ArkoseRenderer/README.md

  - Real-time ray tracing
  - Bindless texture support
  - Skeletal mesh skinning and rendering
- - Meshlet based visibility buffer rendering with meshlet culling
+ - Meshlet based visibility buffer rendering with meshlet culling (using mesh shaders)
  - GPU driven rendering, with object-level culling (still supported as part of the old path, but visibility buffer is now the main rendering path)
- - A realistic camera model, with focus and exposure controls familiar to photographers
+ - A realistic camera model, with focus and exposure controls that will be familiar to photographers
  - Depth of field, respecting the realistic camera model paramer such as aperture size and focal length
  - Dynamic Diffuse Global Illumination (DDGI) – a probe based global illumination solution with infinite light bounces.
  - Physically based subsurface scattering